benoitc/gunicorn/docs/content/reference/settings.md

 The type of workers to use.

 The default class (``sync``) should handle most "normal" types of workloads.
-You'll want to read :doc:`design` for information on when you might want to choose one of the other worker classes.
+You'll want to read [worker-types](../design.md#worker-types) for information on when you might want to choose one of the other worker classes.
 Required libraries may be installed using setuptools' ``extras_require`` feature.